 Many teachers of small groups did the exercises and Brain Trainings and teaching, as I did.
-However, I have worked as a consultant with some schools who have employed a helper (usually an interested mom or a para-pro) who they trained to do the exercises and once -a- week individual Brain Trainings.
+However, I have worked as a consultant with some schools who have employed a helper (usually an interested mom or a para-pro) who they trained to do the exercises and once -a-week individual Brain Trainings.
 These helpers pulled out the students one by one into a nearby room to do the once a week Brain Training.
 This way the teacher could use Friday to do another reading session.
-But the reality is, that most schools, have only one teacher in charge of their program.
+But the reality is, that most schools, private tutoring sessions and home schools, have only one adult/teacher in charge of their program.
 This four-day a week teaching and one day a week brain training schedule worked very well, and brought huge benefits by the end of the year.